-The Customers page in Amelia Booking plugin’s back-end enables you to easily track customers if you are logged in with an “Administrator” or an “Amelia Manager” user role.
+The Customers page in the Amelia Booking plugin’s back-end enables you to easily track customers if you are logged in with an “Administrator” or an “Amelia Manager” user role.
 Every time you add a new customer at the back-end of the plugin, or when a new customer books an appointment through your website, they will automatically be added to this list (whether they have a WordPress user account or not).

 Managing a single Customer

 To create your first customer, go to the “Customers” page, click on the “Add Customer” button or the “+” button on the bottom left side of the page and the “New Customer” modal will appear.
-When you are creating a customer, you must to enter customer’s first name, last name, and email.
-Other options such as “WordPress user”, “Phone”, “Gender”, “Date of Birth” and “Note (Internal)” are optional and easy to set so we will just go through those of greatest importance.
+When you are creating a customer, you must enter the customer’s first name, last name, and email.
+Other options such as “WordPress user”, “Phone”, “Gender”, “Date of Birth”, and “Note (Internal)” are optional and easy to set so we will just go through those of greatest importance.

 WordPress User – You can use this option when you want to create a connected WordPress user account with an “Amelia Customer” role.
 You have two options: you can click on the “Create New” button and add a new “Amelia Customer” user or you can select it from the existing ones.
-After you add a WordPress user role to your customer, he or she will be able to see appointments in the Calendar and on the Appointments page in back-end panel, and cancel appointments with just one click on the “Cancel” button beside of each appointment.
+After you add a WordPress user role to your customer, he or she will be able to see appointments in the Calendar and on the Appointments page in the back-end panel and cancel appointments with just one click on the “Cancel” button beside each appointment.

 Date of birth – This option is important when you want to use a “Birthday Greeting” notification for your customers.
 You’ll find more about this and other notifications here.

 After you have entered the desired data, click on the “Save” button and your customer will appear in the customer list, although without the date of the last appointment, as you have just created it.

 When you need to edit customer details simply click on the “Edit” button located beside every customer on the customers’ list.

 Working with Customers list and search page